Vermont is known as one of the most environmentally-focused states in the US, and their EV programs hold up to that reputation.

 Some additional incentives for drivers, corporations, municipalities alike include:

-- Burlington Electric Department (BED) – BED provides low- or no-interest loans for the purchase of a new EV.
-Eligible customers can also apply for a rebate of $2,300 towards the purchase of a new all-electric vehicle or $2,000 towards the purchase of a plug-in hybrid electric vehicle.
-BED also offers customers low- or no-interest loans for the purchase of a pre-owned EV.
-Eligible customers can also apply for a rebate of $1,300 on the purchase of a pre-owned EV or plug-in hybrid electric vehicle.
+- Burlington Electric Department (BED) - Eligible customers can also apply for a rebate of $2,300 towards the purchase of a new all-electric vehicle or $2,000 towards the purchase of a plug-in hybrid electric vehicle. [...]
+BED also offers rebates for the installation of chargers and a special reduced electricity rate for EV charging.

-- Electric Vehicle (EV) Rebate - Stowe Electric – New plug-in hybrid electric vehicles are eligible for a $750 rebate, new all-electric vehicles are eligible for a rebate up to $1,000.
+- Electric Vehicle (EV) Rebate - Stowe Electric - New plug-in hybrid and all-electric vehicles are eligible for a $750 rebate, and pre-owned EVs are eligible for a $300 rebate.

 EV Specifics: Vermont Terrain, Temperature, and Utility Prices